ben331/Trailerx/README.md

 ## Settings Development enviroment
 1. Install lastest version of android studio
-2. Be sure your using the same version of java specified in project build.gradle files.
+2. Be sure you are using the same version of java specified in project build.gradle files.
 (JAVA 17)

 ## Installation